-The Health Savings Account (HSA) is an account that must be paired with the CU Health Plan - High Deductible medical plan and can be used for qualified health care expenses now or in the future.
+The Health Savings Account (HSA) is an account that must be paired with the CU Health Plan - High Deductible and can be used for qualified health care expenses now or in the future.
 The HSA is a savings account that you own.
-You will keep and manage this account even if you leave the university, change health plans, or retire.
+You will keep and manage this account even if you leave the university, change health plans or retire.
 CU's HSA is administered by Optum Bank.
+Visit the Optum Bank website for more details.

 There is a triple tax benefit with the HSA.
 Contributions are pretax, any growth is tax-free, and when used on qualifying health care expenses, it is also tax free.
-As long as you are enrolled in the CU Health Plan - High Deductible medical plan, you can enroll in and increase or decrease your HSA contributions at any time.
+As long as you are enrolled in the CU Health Plan - High Deductible, you can enroll in and increase or decrease your HSA contributions at any time.